How Conservator Bonds Protect the Estate

 Limits on Claims Against the Surety

 While the bond creates meaningful protection, there are limits.
-No claim can be brought against the surety if the same matter has already been resolved against the conservator through a court decision or is barred by a statute of limitations.
+No claim can be brought against the surety if the same matter has already been resolved through a court decision.
+Claims are also barred if a statute of limitations applies.
 This prevents double recovery and keeps the process fair for everyone involved.

 No proceeding may be commenced against the surety on any matter as to which an action or proceeding against the primary obligor is barred by adjudication or limitation.